VipassanaTech/tipitaka-xml/README.txt

 How to apply corrections to the Tipitaka files
 ===============================================
-1) Apply correction to the .txt files in /root text files/
+1) Apply correction to the .txt files in /root text files/ and to the .xml files in /deva master

-2) Convert the .txt files in /root text files/ into the /deva master/ XML files via the pitaka2xml.exe script

-3) Convert the .txt files in /root text files/ into the /tipitaka.org/deva/cscd/ XML files via the pitaka2xml.exe script using the -split option (or for batch conversions via the pitaka2xml.bat batch file)
+2) Convert the .txt files in /root text files/ into the /tipitaka.org/deva/cscd/ XML files via the pitaka2xml.exe script using the -split option (or for batch conversions via the pitaka2xml.bat batch file)

-4) Use the various deva2*.exe scripts to convert the Devanagari XML into the XML of the various scripts
+3) Use the various deva2*.exe scripts to convert the Devanagari XML into the XML of the various scripts